How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 See latest price

-Of all the cork yoga mats on the market, Gurus stands out for their eco friendliness, versatility, and stability.
-The brand is dedicated to chemical free products and is partnered with Trees for the Future to ensure they give back.
-The cork and rubber are both ethically sourced and completely free from any of the carcinogens in conventional toxic yoga mats.
-Natural cork comes from the cambium (outer bark) of cork oak trees, meaning they don’t need to be cut down to continuously yield sustainable cork.
+Of all the cork yoga mats on the market, Gurus stands out for their eco-friendliness, versatility, and stability.
+The brand is dedicated to chemical-free products and is partnered with Trees for the Future to ensure they give back.
+The cork and rubber are ethically sourced and completely free from any carcinogens in conventional toxic yoga mats.
+Natural cork comes from the cambium (outer bark) of cork oak trees, meaning they don’t need to be cut down to yield sustainable cork continuously.

-The mat itself is crazy versatile, with a naturally antimicrobial cork upper and a 100% natural rubber lower layer.
+The mat is versatile, with a naturally antimicrobial cork upper and a 100% natural rubber lower layer.
 Both sides can be used and easily wiped down.

-At 5mm, the density is ultra comfortable on your joints and rivals all the top competitors.
-It’s non-slip and great for Bikram as well as classic Vinyasa or Hatha classes.
-The cork actually gets more grippy when it gets wet, so you don’t have to worry about sweating buckets on this mat.
+At 5mm, the density is ultra-comfortable on your joints and rivals all the top competitors.
+It’s non-slip and excellent for Bikram and classic Vinyasa or Hatha classes.
+The cork gets more grippy when wet, so you don’t have to worry about sweating buckets on this mat.

 Pros